-9.3 Feature Description
+8.3 Feature Description

-9.3.1 ADC Input and Multiplexer
+8.3.1 ADC Input and Multiplexer

 The ADC measures the input signal through the onboard PGA.
 All analog inputs are connected to the internal AIN_P or AIN_N analog inputs through the analog multiplexer.
-Figure 19 shows a block diagram of the analog input multiplexer.
+Figure 17 shows a block diagram of the analog input multiplexer.

-The input multiplexer connects to eight (ADS1148) or four (ADS1147) analog inputs.
-Any analog input pin can be selected as the positive input or negative input through the MUX0 register, while the ADS1146 has AINP and AINN connections for a single differential channel.
+The input multiplexer connects to eight analog inputs.
+Any analog input pin can be selected as the positive input or negative input through the MUX0 register.
 The multiplexer also allows the on-chip excitation current and bias voltage to be selected to a specific channel.

-Through the input multiplexer, the ambient temperature (internal temperature sensor), AVDD, DVDD, and external reference can all be selected for measurement.
+Through the input multiplexer, the ambient temperature (internal temperature sensor), AVDD, DVDD, and the external reference can all be selected for measurement.
 See the System Monitor section for more details.

-On the ADS1147 and ADS1148, the analog inputs can also be configured as general-purpose inputs and outputs (GPIOs).
+The analog inputs can also be configured as general-purpose inputs and outputs (GPIOs).
 See the General-Purpose Digital I/O section for more details.